+- soapweed yucca (Yucca glauca), shrub

-- Wyoming big sagebrush (Artemisia tridentata ssp. wyomingensis), shrub - prairie Junegrass (Koeleria macrantha), grass - blue grama (Bouteloua gracilis), grass
+- blue grama (Bouteloua gracilis), grass

+- threadleaf sedge (Carex filifolia), grass

-Community 2.1 Wyoming Big Sagebrush, Prairie Junegrass, and Blue Grama
+Community 2.1

+Yucca, Blue Grama, and Threadleaf Sedge

-This plant community is characterized by a dominance of short-statured grasses such as prairie Junegrass, Sandberg bluegrass, and blue grama.
-Rhizomatous wheatgrass such as western wheatgrass are rare.
-Prairie sagewort may be common.
-Wyoming big sagebrush occurs at approximately 5 to 15 percent canopy cover.
+This plant community is characterized by a dominance of short-statured grasses such as prairie Junegrass and blue grama.
+Sedges such as sun sedge and threadleaf sedge are common, but with declining plant vigor.
+Mid-statured grasses such as prairie sandreed, little bluestem, sand dropseed, and needle and thread are rare or absent.
+Wyoming big sagebrush canopy cover is 5 percent or less.
 This community results in a reduction of soil surface litter, soil organic matter, and infiltration and an increase of soil surface runoff.
 This plant community is capable of tolerating season-long, heavy grazing and therefore is highly resistant to change.

-Community 2.2 Prairie Junegrass and Blue Grama
+Community 2.2 Blue Grama and Threadleaf Sedge

-This plant community is characterized by a complete dominance of short-statured grasses such as prairie Junegrass, Sandberg bluegrass, and blue grama and sedge species such as needleleaf sedge and threadleaf sedge.
-Rhizomatous wheatgrasses, such as western wheatgrass, are rare or absent.
-Prairie sagewort may be common and Wyoming big sagebrush is absent or rare.
+This plant community is characterized by a dominance of short-statured grasses such as prairie Junegrass and blue grama.
+Sedges such as sun sedge and threadleaf sedge are common, but with declining plant vigor.
+Mid-statured grasses such as prairie sandreed, little bluestem, sand dropseed, and needle and thread are rare or absent.
+Wyoming big sagebrush is rare.
 This plant community occurs when site conditions decline due to long-term drought or improper grazing management such as continuous season-long or year-long grazing, and sagebrush mortality due to wildfire, prescribed fire, mechanical and chemical treatments, or biological processes has occurred on the site less than 30 years prior.

 Community 2.1 will transition to community 2.2 through prescribed fire and wildfire, mechanical and chemical treatments, and biological processes.
-Wyoming big sagebrush is greatly reduced and perennial grasses will dominate the site.
+Shrub cover is greatly reduced and perennial grasses will dominate the site.